dy/scope-css/readme.md

 # scope-css [![unstable](http://badges.github.io/stability-badges/dist/unstable.svg)](http://github.com/badges/stability-badges)

 Prefix or nest each style selector in a css string.
-Useful to create namespaced css for components, themes, applications etc. Also it is tiny.
+Useful to create namespaced css for components, themes, applications, modular css etc. Also it is tiny.

 ## Usage